SeaQuest DSV: Season 3

 Blaming continued disputes with producers and abandonment of the show's original premise, Roy Scheider requested to be released from his contract with NBC.
 However, the network only partially agreed and demanded that Bridger would make several appearances throughout the third season.
 Edward Kerr had been very frustrated with the episode entitled "Alone" (Reportedly, Kerr hated the script so much that he left the set.
 Brody is absent from that episode) and also wished to exit the series in the third season, which is why his character was critically injured in the season finale, "Splashdown".

 NBC would only agree to release him from his contract if he continued to play Brody for a few episodes in the third season so his character could be killed off for more dramatic impact in the episode "SpinDrift".
 Because of rescheduling, the episode "Brainlock", with Brody still alive, aired after the character's death.
 Rosalind Allen was released; her character Dr. Smith proved to be unpopular with the audience and because producers felt that her character's telepathic abilities would not fit with the more serious tone planned for the new season.

 Marco Sanchez (Chief Petty Officer Miguel Ortiz), who had requested to remain with the series, was also released after NBC decided it wanted the principal cast number dropped from ten to nine, leaving Jonathan Brandis (Lucas Wolenczak), Don Franklin (Commander Jonathan Ford), and Ted Raimi (Lieutenant Tim O'Neill) as the only three cast members who remained with the show since the first episode.
-The marine trivia presentations at the end of the show, formerly hosted by oceanographer Dr. Bob Ballard in the season one and the main cast excluding Scheider in season two, were dropped entirely.
-The show itself was renamed to seaQuest 2032, with the storyline pushed ahead ten years after the end of season two.
+The marine trivia presentations at the end of the show, formerly hosted by oceanographer Dr. Bob Ballard in season one and the main cast excluding Scheider in season two, were dropped entirely.
+The show itself was renamed seaQuest 2032, with the storyline pushed ahead ten years after the end of season two.